Challenge 1: Your first day as SRE

 Document User Journeys

-- Identify at least two distinct user journeys within the Movie Guru app.
+- Select at least two distinct user journeys within the Movie Guru app.

 - Clearly document each journey using this format: